Finiteness of pointed maps to moduli spaces of polarized varieties: Applications: Dimension bound and inheriting hyperbolicity

-Although $(V,\omega_{V/U})\to U$ has maximal variation in moduli, the associated moduli map can have positive-dimensional fibres (consider a blowing-up of $U$), so that one can not expect a bound on the dimension of $\mathrm{Hom}^{nc}(C,U)$, i.e., one can only bound the dimension of Indeed, the exceptional locus $\Delta$ could very well contain a compact rational curve (in which case $\mathrm{Hom}(\mathbb{P}^1,\Delta)$ is infinite-dimensional and not quasi-compact).
+If a family of canonically polarized varieties $ V\to U$ has maximal variation in moduli, the associated moduli map can have positive-dimensional fibres (consider a blowing-up of $U$), so that one can not expect a bound on the dimension of $\mathrm{Hom}^{nc}(C,U)$ without excluding maps into $\Sigma$.
+That is, one can only bound the dimension of $\mathrm{Hom}^{nc}(C,U)\setminus \mathrm{Hom}(C,\Sigma)$.
+Indeed, the exceptional locus $\Sigma$ could very well contain a compact rational curve (in which case $\mathrm{Hom}(\mathbb{P}^1,\Sigma)$ has infinitely many connected components of unbounded dimension).

-Since we currently do not know whether the base space $U$ of a maximally varying polarized family of smooth proper varieties $V\to U$ whose fibres have semi-ample canonical bundle is of log-general type, we only obtain the following dimension bound in this more general setting.

-\begin{theorem} If $U$ is a variety and $(V,L)\to U$ is a smooth polarized family of varieties with semi-ample canonical bundle with maximal variation in moduli, then there is a proper closed subset $\Delta\subsetneq U$ such that, for every smooth quasi-projective curve $C$, the inequality holds. \end{theorem} \begin{proof} As in the proof of Theorem \ref{thm:dimension}, this follows from combining Theorem \ref{thm:bounded}, Proposition \ref{thm:dimension0} and Theorem \ref{thm:deng}. \end{proof}